No89757/Doodle/README.md

 ### Life cycle

 Doodle implements a lifecycle mechanism.
-When the activity is destroyed, cancel the request refer to the activity;
+When the Activity is destroyed, cancel the request refer to the Activity/Fragemtn;
-Dynamically adjust the priority when the activity switch visible/invisible.
+Dynamically change the priority when the Activity/Fragment switch visible/invisible.

 If the current page is Activity and the target is ImageView, no more code is required.
-Because Doodle has implemented monitoring of Activity lifecycle, At the same time, if you haven't called host(), which is a method of Request, Doodle will automatically extract the activity associated with the ImageView as the host.
+Because Doodle has implemented monitoring of Activity lifecycle, If you haven't set host of Request( by calling host(Any), which is a method of Request), Doodle will automatically extract the activity associated with the ImageView as the host.

-But for observering Fragment's life cycle, you need to call Doodle.notifyEvent() in callback of Fragment, like onDestroy().
+For observering Fragment's life cycle, you need to call Doodle.notifyEvent() in callback of Fragment, like onDestroy().
+Doodle haven't implemented observering life cycle of Fragment, for considering to inject two lines of code outside is more effective.

 ```kotlin
 public abstract class BaseFragment extends Fragment {